 Preheat the oven to 350 degrees.
 Butter a non-reactive 4-cup baking dish.
 Set aside.
-(Since Panettone is round, I often use a soufflé or other deep-ish round dish for this).
+(Since panettone is round, you can also use a souffle or other deep round dish for this.)
 Boil a kettle of water.
-Set aside
+Set aside.

-- Meanwhile, in a medium bowl lightly beat the eggs.
+Meanwhile, in a medium bowl, lightly beat the eggs.
 Beat in the milk a little at a time until it is all used up.
-Beat in the nutmeg, lemon zest and vanilla if using.
+Beat in the nutmeg, lemon zest, and vanilla if using.
 Set aside.

-- Cut the panettone slices into triangles – it will help you to fit them all in the baking dish.
+Cut the panettone slices into triangles – it will help you to fit them all in the baking dish.
 Lightly butter each slice on one side.
 Line the bottom of the dish with a single layer of bread, buttered side up.
 Repeat, until all the panettone slices are used up.

-- Pour the egg custard over the bread.
+Pour the egg custard over the bread.
 It should almost cover the top slice without submerging it.
 Sprinkle the top with the brown sugar and dot with butter.

 Set the baking dish into another larger ovenproof dish and put into the oven.
 Carefully fill the ovenproof dish with the hot water from the kettle so that it comes ⅔ the way up the side of the pudding dish.
 Bake for 45 to 50 minutes or until set and a toothpick comes out clean.
 Serve warm or at room temperature with Greek yogurt or, if it's the holidays, a little whipped cream.